iyer-karthik/Insight-project/README.md

 ## Future considerations <a id='future'></a>
 I was happy with the performance of the model in that it did give access to top performing loans.
 Here are some key things which I would like to work on in the future.
 - Performance of loans in peer-to-peer lending is tied to the national economy as a whole.
 To get a better sense of *future* behaviour of borrowers, more macroeconomic features like unemployment rate, inflation forecasts should be added.
 - Geographical location also matters.
-To get a more accurate prediction, it is worth spending time adding state-wide forecasts in to the models
+To get a more accurate prediction, it is worth spending time adding state-wide forecasts in to the models.
-- Walk forward analysis should be used to stress test the strategy
+- Walk forward analysis should be used to stress test the strategy.